-Kokoda is an exotic dish, prepared from raw fish, native to Papua New Guinea and the archipelago of Fiji.
+Kokoda is a dish prepared from raw fish, native to Papua New Guinea and the archipelago of Fiji.
 Made from raw fish marinated with the flavors of citrus and coconut, this variant of the Peruvian ceviche is served in coconut or giant clam shells.

-Additionally spiced with a combination of ingredients like chilies, sliced onions and coriander leaves, this mouthwatering Oceanic delicacy is a must-try for all raw fish lovers.
+Additionally spiced with a combination of ingredients like chilies, sliced onions and coriander leaves, it is an Oceanic delicacy similar to many others eaten throughout the Pacific islands.

 As this simple recipe requires only a knife for its preparation, inhabitants of the pacific islands indulged in this fresh fish delight as soon as they identified the abundance of fish and coconuts on the island.